sergejsha/tinybus/README.md

 // ... and register it in the bus bus.register(this);

-// 3. post event to subscriber
+// 3. post event to all registered subscribers bus.post(new LoadingEvent());
-bus.post(new LoadingEvent());
 ```
 For a more detailed example check out [Getting started][4] step-by-step guide or example application.